 Here are some tips on what students should and should not do the day before they take the GRE.
 Following these will reduce any uncertainty or anxiety on test day:

 Most colleges in the United States require applicants to submit their GRE or GMAT scores when applying for a master’s degree.
-However, in recent years, some colleges have waived or entirely done away with the GRE as a prerequisite.
-Here are some notable schools with No GRE programs:
+However, some colleges have waived or entirely done away with the GRE as a prerequisite in recent years.

-GRE | GMAT | |
+Criterion | GRE | GMAT |

 ---|---|---|